Informo/specs/content/information-distribution/source.md

 objects.

 {{% notice info %}}
-If a source decides to register itself as one if its own sub-sources, it doesn't need to emit any `network.informo.subsource` event for this specific sub-source.
+A source **can** register itself as one if its own sub-sources.
+In this case, it doesn't need to emit any `network.informo.subsource` event for this specific sub-source.
 The articles published by the source acting as one of its sub-sources **must** then be signed using the one of the source's public keys.
 {{% /notice %}}

 ### Example

-Considering the example of an example website publishing news only in English, and registering itself as a source with the Matrix user id `@acmenews:example.com`, and not registering any sub-source, the array of `lang` objects would look like this:
+Considering the example of an example website publishing news only in English, and registering itself as a source with the Matrix user id `@acmenews:example.com`, and not registering any sub-source, the `lang` object would look like this:

 ```
-[
 {
-        "locale": "en",
-        "mxid": "@acmenews:example.com"
+    "en": "@acmenews:example.com"
 }
-]
 ```

+{{% notice tip %}}
+In this example, `en-US`, `en-GB`, etc. can be used instead of `en` if the source wants to explicitely specify language variants.
+{{% /notice %}}

 ## Full example